Rugby World Cup 2023 on TV: Channels, times and how to watch every fixture online

 Chile make their tournament debut after beating Canada and the USA in Americas qualifying, while Portugal are set to return to the World Cup for the first time in 16 years.

-Here is how to watch the tournament on TV in the UK – details of the knockout stages will be decided at a later date:
+Here is how to watch the tournament on TV in the UK – details of the knockout stages will be decided at a later date.
+Get all the Rugby World Cup odds here and the latest tips and odds on England vs Argentina here.

 Rugby World Cup TV schedule